Istanbul E-pass includes roundtrip Boat trip to Princes' Islands from/to Eminonu Turyol port. For details, please check "Hours & Meeting".

-The island is very famous for the Turkish Naval Academy and the Haghia Triada Monastery.
-Haghia Triada Monastery was a Greek Orthodox theological school that has now been closed down.
+The island is very famous for the Turkish Naval Academy and the Hagia Triada Monastery.
+Hagia Triada Monastery was a Greek Orthodox theological school that has now been closed down.

 Nothing can rejuvenate the mind and body more than traveling to a calm island.
 Burgazada means "fortress land."
 It is the third-largest of the Prince Islands.
 Along with the beach, the old heritage and marvelous culture are other things that attract an immense number of tourists from all over the world to the island.
 It is full of life.

-Kınalıada is the closest of all the islands to the Asian and European sides of Istanbul.
-The islands' name has been inspired by the color of its earth, which resembles henna.
+Kınaliada is the closest of all the islands to the Asian and European sides of Istanbul.
+Name of the island has been inspired by the color of its earth, which resembles henna.
 It is not only the beaches and pollution-free transportation that make Kinaliada a significant tourist attraction but also the populated markets and narrow streets.

 The next of the Princes' Islands is Sedef Island.
 A limited amount of people occupies the island as it is one of the minor islands of the archipelago.
 Beach hamlet is a tourist attraction and is open to the public.